mozilla/pulse/docs/metrics.md

 - `trackingProtection`: a boolean indicating whether tracking protection is enabled.
 - `openTabs`: a number indicating the count of open tabs across the browser.
 - `openWindows`: a number indicating the count of open windows across the browser.
+- `e10sStatus`: a number indicating the status of e10s in the browser.
+Known values:

+  * `0` - Enabled by user
+  * `1` - Enabled by default
+  * `2` - Disabled
+  * `3` - Not used
+  * `4` - Disabled by accessibility tools
+  * `5` - Disabled by lack of graphics hardware acceleration on Mac OS X
+  * `6` - Disabled by unsupported text input
+  * `7` - Disabled by add-ons
+  * `8` - Disabled forcibly
+  * `9` - Disabled by graphics hardware acceleration on Windows XP

+  The latest list of values can be found by inspecting `multiProcessStatus` in [`aboutSupport.properties`](https://dxr.mozilla.org/mozilla-central/source/toolkit/locales/en-US/chrome/global/aboutSupport.properties).

-- `e10s`: a number indicating the number of content processes, retrieved from `dom.ipc.processCount`.
+- `e10sProcessCount`: a number indicating the number of content processes, retrieved from `dom.ipc.processCount`.
 - `hangs`: a TBD measurement of the number of hangs across the browser.
 Likely to be split into child and main processes.
 - `timestamp`: a number containing a Unix timestamp from which the page request began.
 - `hostname`: a string indicating the hostname of the page request, as reported by `window.location.hostname`.